 “I want people to see me as a smart and helpful girl,” Ella says.
 “I want them to know that I like to have fun and be like all kids.
 I am proud of being transgender and being in a queer family.”

-Ella says she also likes helping other kids and wants any child—trans or not—to know they can always be her friend.
+Ella says she also likes helping other kids and wants any child — trans or not — to know they can always be her friend.

 “All kids should feel happy and safe to be exactly who they are,” Ella says.

 Dee is looking forward to watching Ella continue to grow and turn into the person she is and was meant to be.
-In the next few years, she will start puberty blockers and hormones, and begin the physical transition process with gender surgeries at 16.

-“She so brave and fierce—a true force to be reckoned with,” Dee says.
+“She so brave and fierce — a true force to be reckoned with,” Dee says.
 “I’m so thankful that I ended up with her as mine.”

 Follow Chicago Parent on Instagram.

 This article originally appeared in the October 2019 issue of Chicago Parent.
 Read the rest of the issue.